ReadingTimeMachine/ReadingTimeMachine.github.io/_projects/1_ocr_groundtruth_may2023.md

 Stop-words are some of the most frequent words in the English language.
 Here we show how accurate Tesseract is with these words in our dataset:
 <vegachart schema-url="{{ site.baseurl }}/assets/json/stopwords_justmatrix.json" style="width: 100%"></vegachart>
-Note for plotting purposes, we exclude any words that occur less than 5 times in our ground-truth word list.

 Because there are many stop-words, we plot the histogram with a dropdown not tied to the above matrix:
 <vegachart schema-url="{{ site.baseurl }}/assets/json/stopwords_hist_only.json" style="width: 100%"></vegachart>
+Note for plotting purposes, we exclude any words that occur less than 5 times in our ground-truth word list.

 ### Frequent which are not stopwords

 Below we show the 100 most frequent words in our dataset that are *not* stop-words.
+<vegachart schema-url="{{ site.baseurl }}/assets/json/freq_words_onlyMatrix.json" style="width: 100%"></vegachart>

+And a dropdown for the distribution of these words:
-<vegachart schema-url="{{ site.baseurl }}/assets/json/most_freq_nonstop.json" style="width: 100%"></vegachart>
+<vegachart schema-url="{{ site.baseurl }}/assets/json/freq_word_onlyHist.json" style="width: 100%"></vegachart>
 Note for plotting purposes, we exclude any words that occur less than 5 times in our ground-truth word list.

 ### Frequently misspelled words (not stopwords)

 Finally, we can take a look at words that are frequently misspelled (that are not stopwords).
 There are a few ways to quantify this.
-Here, let's only look at words that appear at least 10,000 times in our dataset (about 300 words).
+Here, let's only look at words that appear at least 10,000 times in our dataset (about 300 words in total).
 Then, we sort by how often each word is wrong (in %) and take the 100 "most wrong" of these words.
+<vegachart schema-url="{{ site.baseurl }}/assets/json/freqmiss_onlyMatrix.json" style="width: 100%"></vegachart>

+Again, we can use a dropdown to look at distributions word by word:
-<vegachart schema-url="{{ site.baseurl }}/assets/json/freqmiss.json" style="width: 100%"></vegachart>
+<vegachart schema-url="{{ site.baseurl }}/assets/json/freqmiss_onlyHist.json" style="width: 100%"></vegachart>
 Note for plotting purposes, we exclude any words that occur less than 5 times in our ground-truth word list.